-In what ways have you learned to be content in whatever circumstance God places you?
-In what ways do you respond to circumstances that you cannot change?
-If you have not already done so, pray that God will bring you at least one trustworthy prayer partner to intercede with you knowing that a cord of three strands is not quickly broken.
+1. In what ways have you learned to be content in whatever circumstance God places you?

+2. In what ways do you respond to circumstances that you cannot change?

+3. If you have not already done so, pray that God will bring you at least one trustworthy prayer partner to intercede with you knowing that a cord of three strands is not quickly broken.

 "You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand."

-he path was small, shrouded by foliage.
-The plants made a canopy obscuring the view of the vast ocean and never-ending blue sky.
-A trail sliced through the soft marble-white sand, and footprints marked the way to the beach.
+Psalm 16:11 he path was shrouded by foliage creating a canopy obscuring the view of the vast ocean and never-ending blue sky beyond.
+A trail sliced through the soft marblewhite sand, and footprints marked the way to the beach.
 The halophytic corridor served to keep one on the narrow way until at once the vast ocean unfolded like a fan.